 If you're looking for California beach resorts, you might have a harder time finding one than you'd think.

-That's because places will often call themselves resorts when it has no amenities you would expect from a resort.
-And places with the merest glimpse of the ocean will call themselves beach resorts.
+Places to stay with overly enthusiastic marketing departments may call themselves resorts even though they have none of the amenities you would expect from a resort.
+And locations with the merest glimpse of the ocean will call themselves beach resorts.
 If you believe them without checking, you could end up disappointed.

-Every place on this list has all the amenities that qualify them as a resort.
+Everything on this list has all the amenities that qualify them as a resort.
 They are also real "beach" resorts: They are not across the street from the beach or somewhere with an ocean view, but rather right on the shore.
 And finally, all of the recommended resorts are well-rated by their guests.

 The list is organized by location, starting in San Diego and moving north.